jakeashtonuk/jakeashtonuk/README.md

 ## Technical Focus 🔭

-- Computational architecture
+- Data tabulation
-- Analytical pipeline development
-- Performance data modelling
+- Multimodel data fusion
-- Predictive algorithm design
+- Metric validation and algorithm auditing
-- Workflow automation
-- Research-integrated implementation
+- Error analysis & refinement
-- Decision-support tooling
+- Feature engineering
+- Explainability and output interpretation
-- Reproducible technical execution
+- Planning
 <!--
 **jakeashtonuk/jakeashtonuk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.